-Some of us might think we are, but quick checks can prove we have some work ahead of us to meet financial goals by January.
+Some of us might think we are, but quick checks can prove we have work ahead of us to meet financial goals by January.

 1. Review your goals

-Your money should always be working toward something.
+Your money should always work toward something.
 If you set a financial goal at the beginning of the year, now is the time to check your progress.

 For example, if your goal was adding $1,800 to your savings account this year, you should already have socked away $900.
 If you’re not there, make a plan to catch up.

 If you don’t have a goal yet, it is not too late to make one.
 Besides adding to savings, other goals might include:

 Once you have a goal, start tracking it.
-A pencil — with eraser — and paper may do, but online tools are available, too.
-For example, software like YNAB (short for “You Need A Budget”) can help you achieve your financial goals by monitoring your spending and setting budgets.
+A pencil and paper may do, but online tools are available, too.
+For example, software like YNAB (short for "You Need A Budget") can help you achieve financial goals by monitoring your spending and setting budgets.